-We, too, avoided paid blogging tools.
-And when we started using Keysearch for $17 per month, $13 or so with a promo code I’ll share in a bit –our money-making posts started ranking within weeks, not months.
+When we started using Keysearch for $17 per month, $13 or so with a promo code I’ll share in a bit –our money-making posts started ranking within weeks, not months.

 We could have avoided a lot of debates about whether or not to stay the course with our blog if we’d used Keysearch sooner.
 Use Keysearch sooner, your relationships could suffer if success takes too long!

-You see, the truth is that Google is a tool we all use selfishly.
+Google is a tool we all use selfishly.
 Usually we’ll type in the symptoms to a problem, something we want to purchase, or dictate a challenge we want to overcome.